 False friends when learning English

 When learning English as a second language, one of the challenges learners face is dealing with false friends.
 These are words in two languages that look or sound similar but have different meanings, often leading to misunderstandings or errors in communication.
+False friends can cause confusion even among fluent speakers and are a key reason why surface similarities do not guarantee mutual intelligibility.
 Below is an overview of false friends, their origins, examples, and tips for avoiding confusion.

 What Are False Friends?